London theatre from ActDrop

 For this reason, we hope audience members show respect for fellow theatregoers and staff by continuing to wear face coverings when coming into our venues and moving around them."

-According to SOLT and UK Theatre, the following measures will remain from 19 July ...
+According to SOLT and UK Theatre, the following measures will remain in place ...

 - Enhanced cleaning